Mayor Law, LLC FAQs

 Investigate the Case and Establish the Facts.
 This includes:

-- Investigate the details of the case, including: Accident and crash scene photos, police reports, obtain statements of witnesses, police and emergency personnel, and your doctor.
+- Investigate the details of the case, including accident and crash scene photos, police reports, and obtain statements of witnesses, police, emergency personnel, and your doctor.

 - Seek the advice of experts, as needed, to assist in establishing fault, causes, treatments, and financial evaluations.